K4resz/hassio-addons/meter_reader/README.md

 upd_interval: value in seconds to be used as interval between data refreshes.

-url: where to find the picture of your meter (webcam) - it will be stored temporarily in folder /config/www
+image_path: where to find the picture of your meter (camera)

-user: basic authentication for cam

-password: password to obtain webcam picture

-baseline: current reading of your meter
+initial: initial/current reading of your meter

 under: max you expect it to go down during an update interval (where I live solar panels allow meters to run backwards)